-The University of Waterloo and the rare Charitable Research Reserve worked together to provide a permanent location for North House at rare to be used as a working model of green technology and a place for continued research.
-In research at rare, it is a prototype to test systems and assemblies; to monitor its performance under a range of real-life conditions.
+In research at rare, North House is a prototype to test systems and assemblies; to monitor its performance under a range of real-life conditions.
 North House has been called a living lab to be used to continually test the limits of performance of systems and materials, investigating new and innovative technologies, and to develop a set of responsible parameters for the design of homes in the natural and urban landscapes.